shyamsn97/barebones-ai/README.md

-## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy and applied on real data
+## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy and applied on real-life data

 ## Algorithms Implemented